Sarah-Jane Hutt

 Sarah-Jane Hutt (born 3 October 1964) is a British model and beauty queen who was the fifth Miss United Kingdom to win the Miss World beauty contest in 1983.

 She refused to admit she was the most beautiful woman and some of the unhappy contestants agreed with her.

+Personal life

-She is a former pupil of the Mountbatten School in Romsey, Hampshire.
+Hutt comes from Poole in Dorset.
+Hutt is a former pupil of the Mountbatten School in Romsey, Hampshire.